News & Events Calendar

 Bridging Teams can create broader social networks across economic class lines, improve attitudes, open social and economic doors, and change the conversation about poverty.

-Bridging Teams (BT), is a new and innovative program hosted by Bedford House in Peterborough, Ontario.
+Bridging Teams (BT), is a new and innovative program hosted by Bridges Peterborough in Peterborough, Ontario.
 Based on the international anti-poverty framework called Bridges Out of Poverty, the Bridging Team Model is working towards a vision of changing the conversation about poverty by bringing together volunteers from middle- and upper-income groups (resourced citizens) to work in solidarity with those living on lower incomes (under-resourced citizens) with the intent to grow relationships and increase prosperity opportunities.